fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-The setpoint input to the controller.
+Setpoint input to the controller.

 </dd>
 <dt>signal</dt>